jgentes/angular-knowtify/README.md

 2) Run grunt: ``grunt`` or ``grunt uglify``

-3) The build result is in the build directory
+3) The build result is in the dist directory

+!Props go to Dave Kuhn (https://github.com/kuhnza) for his angular-mixpanel repo on which this was based.